aares/CSCE355Proj/README.txt

   Text Searcher:
     Constructs standard output of an exclusive acceptance DFA based on one input string Attempted to create a 2ndary comparison array, where if(compare[i] != inputString[0...n]), breaks loop and replaces char in the
-    transition table (if the loop iterates 2 times, goes to the appropriate index in the table, and replaces 0 with a 2 so that the machine skips to state 2).
+    transition table (if the loop iterates 2 times, goes to the appropriate index in the table (mismatch point), and replaces 0 with a 2 so that the machine skips to state 2).
 Couldn't figure out specifics unfortunately.
 Happens